With summer winding down in Lake Worth, now is a good time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Clean the drain port using a small, round paintbrush.
-Connect the drain tube and switch the power back on.
+Wash the drain port using a small, round paintbrush.
+Reconnect the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall